Ayush0922/da6401_assignment2/README.md

 ## 🔭 Further Exploration

-You can modify the configurations in the scripts (e.g., network architecture, hyperparameters, data augmentation techniques) to experiment with different models and training strategies.
-The `A2.py` script provides a good starting point for exploring hyperparameter optimization using Weights & Biases.
-The `A3.py` script offers a more structured training and evaluation framework that you can extend.
+You can modify the configurations in the scripts (e.g., network architecture, hyperparameters, data augmentation techniques) to experiment with different models and training strategies. `A1.py` can be extended with custom training and evaluation loops. `A2.py` provides a framework for automated hyperparameter tuning. `A4.py` offers a more structured end-to-end training, evaluation, and visualization process that can be adapted and expanded upon.